whiteSHADOW1234/MorphURL/README.md

       ```

 ## Usage
-MorphURL can be used in two ways:
+MorphURL can be used in multiple ways:

 ### 1. Command-Line Interface (CLI)